USEPA/Document_Processing_Scripts/README.md

 1. Records from Documentum are downloaded as a zip file using the Documentum API.
 The filename contains the Object ID.
 To download records from Documentum use the following script: **Dctmdl.py**.
 2. To unzip all of the records and create folders with the correct record schedule names use **Unzip_Rename.py**.
 This script is capable of crosswalking old record schedules with the new consolidated record schedule.
 3. Now that the files have been unzipped they need to be converted to txt files so that they can be ingested by the machine learning model.
 Use the **extract.py** script to convert all PDFs, DOCs, PPTs, etc. to txt files.
 This script leverages the Tika component of the Content Ingestion Services to extract text and write it to a txt file.
+4. Use **removesmallchar.py** to delete all txt files with less than 355 characters.
+Any txt files shorter than 355 characters will not be useful training data.

+###### Large zip files pulled from Documentum had to be extracted in a different way than the previous instructions.
+1. Download large zip files from Doocumentum using **Dwl_Obj_In_Schedule.py**.
+2. To unzip all of the records and create folders with the correct record schedule names use **unzip_all.py**.
+This script is capable of crosswalking old record schedules with the new consolidated record schedule.
+3. Now that the files have been unzipped they need to be converted to txt files so that they can be ingested by the machine learning model.
+Use the **extract.py** script to convert all PDFs, DOCs, PPTs, etc. to txt files.
+This script leverages the Tika component of the Content Ingestion Services to extract text and write it to a txt file.
+4. Use **removesmallchar.py** to delete all txt files with less than 355 characters.
+Any txt files shorter than 355 characters will not be useful training data.

 # Record Schedules
 ###### We are currently using word documents that are then converted to txt files to extract the current record schedules, but this process may change in the future to being managed in a database.